Dubrovnik: In popular culture

 Roger Corman's 1964 war thriller The Secret Invasion is set in Dubrovnik and was filmed on location there.
 Although the story is fiction the fighting between Italian and German troops depicted at the end is based on fact.

-The HBO series Game of Thrones used Dubrovnik as a filming location, representing the cities of King's Landing and Qarth.
+The HBO series Game of Thrones used Dubrovnik as a filming location, representing the cities of King's Landing and Qarth, primarily the former, from season 2 onwards.

 Parts of Star Wars: The Last Jedi were filmed in Dubrovnik in March 2016, in which Dubrovnik was used as the setting for the casino city of Canto Bight.

 Dubrovnik was one of the European sites used in the Bollywood movie Fan (2016), starring Shah Rukh Khan.

 In early 2017, Robin Hood was filmed on locations in Dubrovnik.

 In Kander and Ebb's song "Ring Them Bells", the protagonist, Shirley Devore, goes to Dubrovnik to look for a husband and meets her neighbor from New York.

 The text-based video game Quarantine Circular is set aboard a ship off the coast of Dubrovnik, and a few references to the city are made throughout the course of the game.

 The Dubrovniks were an Australian Independent rock band formed in 1987.
 Often regarded as a 'Supergroup' due to the band members having played in various established bands such as Hoodoo Gurus, Beasts of Bourbon, and The Scientists.
 The band chose their name due to two members of the band Roddy Radalj (guitar vocals) and Boris Sujdovik (bass) being born in Dubrovnik.